California Marriage Age Requirements Laws

 |Comments||Minors under 18 need parental consent and a court order obtained on the showing the court requires|

-Note: State laws are constantly changing -- contact a California family law attorney or conduct your own legal research to verify the state law(s) you are researching.
+Note: State laws are always subject to change through a number of means, including the enactment of newly signed legislation and the decisions of higher courts.
+You may want to contact a California family law attorney or conduct your own legal research to verify the state law(s) you are researching.

 Research the Law: